dwhiffin/oh-zotero/README.md

 ## Guidelines for contributing
 We are using GitHub for hosting this project as it allows us to collaborate easily.
 Git will clearly show us changes made to the stylesheet and also allow us to track updates.
 Don't worry if you haven't used git before, it's easy to learn and a useful skill.
 Before starting, you will need to have [git installed](https://git-scm.com/downloads) on your computer and I find it helpful to install [GitHub desktop](https://help.github.com/desktop/guides/getting-started-with-github-desktop/installing-github-desktop/) so I don't have to use the command line.
+If you don't want to use Git on your computer, it is possible to edit the stylesheet directly on your GitHub page.

 ### Procedure for working on the stylesheet
 1. If you don't have one, create yourself a GitHub account.